Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.14/readme.md

 ## 1. Context

-As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
-These functionalities are essential to allow administrators to control user access, manage permissions and monitor user activity in the system.
+As part of the development of the software system, it is necessary to implement functinality that allows administrators to deactivate a Staff Profile.
 This is the first time this task has been assigned for development.

 ## 2. Requirements